marcusoftnet/marcusoftnet.github.io/_posts/2010-01-20-nunit-and-constraint-based-model.md

 And here is the same assertion in the Constraint-based version:

-Now read it out loud; Assert… That … i … is equal to 10.
+Now read it out loud; Assert… That … I … is equal to 10.
 Nice, isn’t it?
 I like that a lot.